pulumi/pulumi-terraform-bridge/pkg/tfgen/test_data/remove-title/openstack-expected.md

 ---
-layout: "openstack"
+layout: openstack
-page_title: "Provider: OpenStack"
+page_title: 'Provider: OpenStack'
-sidebar_current: "docs-openstack-index"
+sidebar_current: docs-openstack-index
-description: |-
-  The OpenStack provider is used to interact with the many resources supported by OpenStack.
+description: The OpenStack provider is used to interact with the many resources supported by OpenStack.
 The provider needs to be configured with the proper credentials before it can be used.

 ---

 The OpenStack provider is used to interact with the